Please note the following holiday closures for 2025 – 2026:

 Feral/community cats are sedated through the trap and are typically not happy about being injected.
 Having another cat in the trap would be potentially unsafe for another cat if they are sharing the trap.
 Live, humane traps are also not typically large enough for more than one adult cat to fit inside comfortably.
 Luckily, this is a very rare occurrence and would really only be a possibility for kittens but Spay Memphis will not accept a trap with more than one cat inside the trap.

 All feral/community cats brought into our clinic are checked for a microchip once they are under sedation.
-If they have a microchip and it is registered, no additional services will be performed.
-If they have a microchip that is not registered and there is no other identifying information (tags, etc.), the cat will receive all services requested by the trapper (including ear tip).
+If they have a microchip, we will contact the owner if the microchip is registered.
+If they have a microchip that is not registered and there is no other identifying information (tags, etc.), the cat will receive all services requested by the trapper.
 If the cat is already altered, pricing is based on how our staff/veterinarian determined the cat was already altered, which may be an exam fee, sedation fee, etc. but this will be taken from the payment already made at drop off.